VACULOGIC QS-7 ONLINE

 There are a multitude of options besides creating your own profiles.
 The QS design concept set .pro files in an open format without restrictions- A profile created in one QS system will run with any other QS system!
 Here's what that means to you:

-EDITING .PRO FILES AND .RUN FILES Anything you create with the assembler tools can be edited with the same tools.
-To edit a .pro file, recall the file on the “Assemble Profile” page.
+Anything created with the assembler tools can be edited with the same tools.
+To edit a .pro file, recall it on the “Assemble Profile” page.

 To add events in sequence, click “Add Event”, and construct the addition just as if the profile was new.
 SAVE it, and the file is modified with the new events added to the bottom of the list.